WSWCWaterDataExchange/MappingStatesDataToWaDE2.0/Utah/ReadME.md

  - generate WaterSourceUUID (Concatenate UT with WaterSourceNativeID)
  - drop data if missing WaterSourceUUID, WaterSourceTypeCV, and WaterQualityIndicatorCV
- - copy results into UTWaterSources.csv and export
+ - copy results into UTWaterSources.csv and export *UTWaterSources.csv is input to waterallocations_UT.py. *

    Sample data (all columns not included):

    WaterSourceUUID | WaterSourceNativeID | WaterSourceName | WaterSourceTypeCV | WaterQualityIndicatorCV
    ------------ | ------------ | -------- | ---------- | ----
    UT_1 | 1 | Underground Water Well  | groundwaterall | Fresh

+Any data missing required values and dropped from the WaDE-ready dataset are saved in a csv file (sites_mandatoryFieldMissing.csv) to be passed back to the organization supplying the data.
+Mandatory fields include: - SiteUUID - SiteName - CoordinateMethodCV - EPSGCodeCV

 ##  3. waterallocations_UT.py - generate master sheet of water allocations to import into WaDE 2.0

  -generate empty UTWaterAllocations.csv file with controlled vocabulary headers
  - call waterallocationFunctions.py and assign defined beneficial uses to water right
- - call watersources.csv and assign WaDE prepared water sources to water right
+ - call UTWaterSources.csv and assign WaDE prepared water sources to water right
  - assign AllocationOwner based on Company OR FirstName/LastName
- - copy data to waterallocation.csv
  - drop data if AllocationAmount and Allocation Maximum are null
  - copy results into UTWaterAllocations.csv and export

   Sample data (all columns not included):